hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ### Run The Installer - Online

-If the instance can access the internet, you can run the installer directly from the internet.
+If your instance can access the internet, you should run the Online install mode.

 1. From a shell on your instance:
   * To execute the installer directly, run `curl https://install.terraform.io/ptfe/beta | sudo bash`
 	* To inspect the script locally before running, run `curl https://install.terraform.io/ptfe/beta > install.sh` and then once you are satisfied with the script's content, execute it with `sudo bash install.sh`
 1. The software will take a few minutes and you'll be presented with a message about how/where to access the rest of the setup via the web.
-This will be https://[hostname/ip of your instance]:8800`
+This will be `https://[hostname or ip of your instance]:8800`
-  * The web interface uses an internal CA to issues certificates, so you will see a security warning.
+  * The Admin Console an internal CA to issue bootstrap certificates, so you will see a security warning first connecting.
 This is expected and you'll need to proceed with the connection anyway.

 ### Run The Installer - Airgap

-If the instance can not reach the internet, then you can follow these steps to begin installation.
+If the instance can not reach the internet, then you can follow these steps to begin an Airgap installation.

 Preparing the instance:

 1. Download the `.airgap` file using the information given to you in your setup email and place that file somewhere on the the instance.
-  * If you use are using `wget` to download the file, be sure to use `wget --content-disposition "<url>"`.
+  * If you use are using `wget` to download the file, be sure to use `wget --content-disposition "<url>"` so the downloaded file gets the correct extension.
   * The url generated for the .airgap file is only valid for a short time, so you may wish to download the file and upload it to your own artifacts repository.
 1. [Download the installer bootstrapper](https://s3.amazonaws.com/replicated-airgap-work/replicated.tar.gz) put it into its own directory on the instance (e.g. `/opt/tfe-installer/`)
 1. Airgap installations require Docker be pre-installed.
 Double check that your instance has a supported version of Docker (see [Software Requirements](#software-requirements) above for details).